• Skip to main content

 • nemukunai – 眠くない (ねむくない) : the nai form of “nemui”, meaning ‘not sleepy’ in Japanese.

-• nemukatta – 眠かった (ねむかった) : the ta form of “nemui”, meaning ‘was sleepy’ or ‘were sleepy’ in Japanese.
-So, this is the past tense form of “nemui”.
+• nemukatta – 眠かった (ねむかった) : the ta form of “nemui”, meaning ‘was sleepy’, ‘were sleepy’, or such in Japanese.
+This is the past tense form of “nemui”.

 • nemukute – 眠くて (ねむくて) : the te form of “nemui”, meaning ‘sleepy’ in Japanese.
-This form is very useful when we want to use “nemui” before another adjective or a verb with a smooth connection.
+When we want to use “nemui” in front of another adjective, a verb, or an auxiliary verb, this te form is very useful to make a smooth connection.

-• nemukereba – 眠ければ (ねむければ) : the ba form of “nemui”, working to make a conditional clause in a sentence with the meaning of ‘sleepy’ in Japanese.
+• nemukereba – 眠ければ (ねむければ) : the ba form of “nemui”, working to make a conditional clause in a sentence with meaning ‘sleepy’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.